 The best way to get to Banja Luka is by bus from either Sarajevo, Mostar or Zagreb if you are travelling from Croatia.
 Flixbus operates all of those routes making it super easy to book ahead.

 Wondering if Bosnia and Herzegovina is safe to travel?
 Read my complete guide to Bosnia Travel Safety!
-And if are wondering how to budget for your Bosnia trip, read my guide to Budget Travel in Bosnia and Herzegovina.
+If are wondering how to budget for your Bosnia trip, read my guide to Budget Travel in Bosnia and Herzegovina.

 And visiting Bosnia and Herzegovina is not complete without visiting beautiful Mostar!
 Read where why you should stay in Mostar for a few days!